 11- Taste 1516 Brewing Company’s beers:

-This is a cozy but busy street-side bar where you can go for late night drinks or bites.
+This is a cosy but busy street-side bar where you can go for late night drinks or bites.

 Above are the maximum you can do in a weekend but if you have more time, make sure to visit Museums Quartier, see Rathaus and Hofburg Palace, taste more Viennese cakes at Strock bakery and have more schnitzel at Gasthaus Poschl or Augustinerkeller Bitzinger Wien.